 The overall size of impact of poor sanitation depends partly on the level of economic development and prices in each country.
 Figure 6 shows the financial and economic losses as a proportion of country GDP, broken down by major impact.
 Relative impacts are higher in Cambodia than the other countries, with financial losses totaling 2.6% of GDP and economic losses 7.2% of GDP.
-In other countries, the financial losses do not exceed 0.5% of GDP, while economic costs are 2.2% of GDP in Indonesia and 1.3% in each of the Philippines and Vietnam.
+In other countries, the financial losses do not exceed 0.5% of GDP, while economic costs are 2.2% in Indonesia, 1.5% in the Philippines and 1.3% in Vietnam.
 A significant part of the difference between financial and economic costs in most countries is the health impact, which increases substantially when the economic viewpoint is taken, especially in Cambodia, which has the highest sanitation-related disease rates.

 Figure 6.
-Financial (above) and economic (below) losses as % of GDP, 2005
+Financial (left) and economic (right) losses as % of GDP, 2005

 The implications of the impacts presented above in US\$ will vary by country, given that price levels - and hence the value of the US\$ in local purchasing power - vary between study countries.
 Figure 7 compares the US\$ economic impact with the impact valued in international dollars, taking into account purchasing power differences across countries (see Annex Table A3).
 The purchasing power measure also enables assessment of relative contributions to aggregate economic cost based on the purchasing power of each country.
 The greatest relative impact of poor sanitation is in Cambodia, where the factor difference between US\$ and international dollars is 6.1, taking the economic impact at purchasing power parity values to I\$2.7 billion.
 The implication is that Cambodia's contribution to overall economic impact increases to 9% at I\$, up from 5% when valued at US\$.
-For Indonesia, the factor difference is the lowest of the five countries at 2.8, hence reducing the contribution to overall economic cost at 2.8, hence reducing the contribution to overall economic cost to 59%, compared to 70% at US\$.
+For Indonesia, the factor difference is the lowest of the five countries at 2.8, hence reducing the contribution to overall economic cost to 59%, compared to 70% at US\$.
 Vietnam and the Philippines, which each contain 21% of the combined country population, share (relatively) the lowest overall economic costs.